GoogleContainerTools/skaffold/docs/content/en/docs/concepts/modes/_index.md

 weight: 30
 ---

-This page discusses various operating modes of Skaffold.

 Skaffold provides two separate operating modes:

 * `skaffold dev`, the continuous development mode, enables monitoring of the